 - Set Send notifications to

 - Set Source Type to

 - Set Event Categories to

 failover(you could select other events depending on your needs as well)

 - The other fields can stay as they are

 You can simulate a failover by rebooting the RDS instance with the Reboot With Failover option enabled.

-You should get an alert in Slack via a direct message:
+You should receive an alert in Slack: